rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## showErrorList

-When this prop is set to true, a list of errors (or the custom error list defined in the `ErrorList`) will also show.
+When this prop is set to `top` or `bottom`, a list of errors (or the custom error list defined in the `ErrorList`) will also show at the `bottom` or `top` of the form.
 When set to false, only inline input validation errors will be shown.
-Set to `true` by default.
+Set to `top` by default.
 See [Validation](../usage/validation.md) for more information.

 ## tagName